jsko6145/RestGrindTracker/README.md

 - Stats are tracked per character (not account-wide)
 - Data saved between sessions

+## Time Played Source

+The addon now uses Blizzard's authoritative /played time (via `RequestTimePlayed()` and the `TIME_PLAYED_MSG` event) instead of tracking its own accumulated playtime.
+Until the server responds (usually a brief moment after login / reload), the XP/hour value is calculated using only the current session time.
+Once the event fires, the display updates automatically to reflect total character playtime.

+If you previously used an earlier version, any `totalPlaytime` value in saved variables is ignored going forward and can be safely removed later.

 ## Installation

 1. Copy the contents of the `RestGrindTracker` folder to your WoW AddOns directory: